ethyca/fides/docs/fides/docs/tutorial.md

 ## Applying Manifest Files

 Once you've finished writing your manifest files, it's time to apply them to the server.
-This is done with a single `fidesctl` command that handles both creating _and_ updating objects.
-If an object with the same type and fidesKey already exists, that object will be updated if a change has been made.
+This is done with a single `fidesctl` command that handles both creating _and_ updating resources.
+If a resource with the same type and fidesKey already exists, that resource will be updated if a change has been made.

 If we assume the same directory name as before for where our manifests are located, the command would be: